QuantEcon/lecture-source-py/source/rst/cattle_cycles.rst

 This is another member of a suite of lectures that use the quantecon DLE class to instantiate models within the :cite:`HS2013` class of models described in detail in :doc:`Recursive Models of Dynamic Linear Economies<hs_recursive_models>`

-In addition, what's in Anaconda, this lecture uses the quantecon library
+In addition to what's in Anaconda, this lecture uses the quantecon library

 .. code-block:: ipython
   :class: hide-output